vitr/vitr.github.io/_drafts/http-do-it-right.md

 ---

 Organising endpoints
 URLs identify resources, resources are some entities.
 A file is a resource, a user is a resource.
 Calling a method isn't a resource.
 If you want to wash your car don't do it like this
 GET /?method=wash&target=mycar - WRONG
 Better create a washer resource
 POST /washer/?target=mycar
 Why POST?
+Because, first of all, GET is safe method and designed just to represent resources, not to change them.
+Secondly, GET response could be cached, so, the really action hasn't been performed.
-This is explained in Using http verbs
+This is explained in Using http verbs section

 Scheme   Host      Path        Query        Fragment
   ↓        ↓         ↓            ↓             ↓